fasnimo/fasnimo.github.io/_posts/2020-05-18-this_in_javascript.markdown

 		 user.fullName();
 ```

-Since the `this` keyword is used inside the fullName method and is defined on the user object, `this` will have the value of the user object that will invoke fullName.
+Since the `this` keyword is used inside the fullName method and defined on the user object, `this` will have the user object's value that will invoke fullName.

-The `this` keyword in the example above shows that `this` is not assigned a value until an object invokes the function where this is defined.
+The `this` keyword in the example above shows that the `this` keyword is not assigned a value until an object invokes the function where the `this` keyword is defined.